7 Public Health Programs Libraries Can Implement

 • Caregiving resources

-Libraries often serve as neutral, welcoming spaces where community members feel comfortable attending educational programs.
+Libraries often serve as neutral, welcoming spaces where community members feel comfortable attending educational programs without feeling intimidated.

 3. Digital Health Literacy Training

-Many health services now require patients to navigate online portals, telehealth systems, or digital health resources.
-However, digital access and skills vary widely across communities.
+Many health services now require patients to navigate online portals, telehealth systems, insurance platforms, or digital appointment systems.
+However, digital access and skills vary tremendously across communities.

 Libraries can help address this gap by offering programs that teach patrons how to: